ATaCR

 False, True, True, True, True, True, True], dtype=bool)

 Method to average the daily spectra for good windows.
-By default, the method will attempt to calculate the azimuth of maximum coherence between horizontal components and the vertical component (for maximum tilt direction), and use the rotated horizontals in the transfer function calculations.
+By default, the method will attempt to calculate the tilt orientation from the maximum coherence between component H1 and the vertical component HZ and use the rotated horizontals in the transfer function calculations for tilt noise removal.

 Parameters: